-U.S. Patent No.10,544,412 titled "Directed Evolution of Multivalent Glycopeptides that Tightly Bind to Target Proteins" U.S. Patent No.10,563,193 titled "Multivalent Glycopeptides that Tightly Bind to Target Proteins" Pending:
+- U.S.10,544,412 "Directed Evolution of Multivalent Glycopeptides that Tightly Bind to Target Proteins" - U.S. 10,563,193 "Multivalent Glycopeptides that Tightly Bind to Target Proteins" Allowed:

-U.S. Patent Application No. 16/740,750 titled ""Multivalent Glycopeptides that Tightly Bind to Target Proteins"
+U.S. 16/740.750 ""Multivalent Glycopeptides that Tightly Bind to Target Proteins"

+INVENTORS

-INVENTORS Isaac Krauss, Satoru Horiya
+Isaac Krauss, Satoru Horiya

 LICENSING STATUS US rights available

 BRANDEIS REF.
-Case 1154 and 1177
+Case 1154/1177/2019-025

-CONTACT Rong Zhou, Ph.D.
-Licensing Associate

-Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-8753 zhourong@brandeis.edu Background Antibody 2G12, isolated from an HIV positive individual, binds and neutralizes a broad range of HIV strains, and provides sterilizing immunity against HIV challenge in macague models of infection.
+CONTACT Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu Background Antibody 2G12, isolated from an HIV positive individual, binds and neutralizes a broad range of HIV strains, and provides sterilizing immunity against HIV challenge in macague models of infection.
 The recent approach, SELMA, tackles the problem of designing 2G12 epitope mimics by applying a directed evolution-based strategy in which a DNA backbone evolves to optimally cluster the epitope glycans.
 The directed evolution of glycopeptides, can give rise to both HIV and cancer vaccine design, especially in vitro selection.
-The recent development in phage display with chemically modified phages enabled selection of peptides 5-mer sequences containing a single central mannose monosaccharide from ~106 sequences.
-By incorporating multiple glycans in the carbohydrate HIV epitopes, this invention allows access to multivalent glycopeptides containing several glycans at variable positions, supported by a significant mRNA display with unnatural amino acids using "click" chemistry allows in vitro selection multivalent of glycopeptides to design potential vaccines against HIV.
-From ~1013 of libraries peptide framework.

-glycopeptides containing multiple man9glycan(s), variants are selected to bind HIV broadly neutralizing antibody 2G12 with picomolar to low nanomolar affinity.
+The recent development in phage display with chemically modified phages enabled selection of peptides 5-mer sequences containing a single central mannose monosaccharide from ~10 sequences.
+By incorporating multiple glycans in the carbohydrate HIV epitopes, this invention allows access to multivalent glycopeptides containing several glycans at variable positions, supported by a significant peptide framework. mRNA display with unnatural amino acids using "click" chemistry allows in vitro selection Alkynyl peptide library of multivalent glycopeptides to design potential vaccines against HIV.
+From ~10 libraries of glycopeptides containing multiple man9glycan(s), variants are selected to bind HIV broadly neutralizing antibody 2G12 with picomolar to low nanomolar affinity.
 This is comparable to the strength of the natural 2G12-gp120 interaction, and is the strongest affinity achieved with constructs containing only 3-5 glycans.
 These glycoclusters are recognized by 2G12 as tightly as is the HIV envelope protein gp120, and they are the first constructs to achieve this tight recognition with the minimal number of Man9 units (3-4) necessary to occupy the binding sites on 2G12.
 They are thus of interest as immunogens that might elicit broadly neutralizing antibodies against HIV.
 The invention shows that SELMA-based glycocluster selection, with "click" chemistry to attach Man9 azides to the library alkynes while the DNA encoding the random library is transcribed and translated.
 The process is repeated until multivalent glycopeptides are obtained, which have high-affinity for the target lectin.
 Brandeis OTL is seeking statements of interest from parties interested in licensing and/or sponsoring collaborative research to further develop, evaluate, or commercialize this technology and its applications.
 Advantages:

-- •An optimized selection method to produce carbohydrate-oligonucleotide conjugates based HIV vaccine - •Achieved tight recognition to HIV broadly neutralizing antibody 2G12 with the minimal number of Man9 units - •A successful strategy for both HIV and cancer vaccine development in vitro Scientific Publication:
+- •An optimized selection method to produce carbohydrate-oligonucleotide conjugates based HIV vaccine - Achieved tight recognition to HIV broadly neutralizing antibody 2G12 with the minimal number of Man9 units - A successful strategy for both HIV and cancer vaccine development in vitro Scientific Publication: